Waldbredimus

 Waldbredimus (Waldbriedemes) is a small town and former commune in south-eastern Luxembourg.
 It is part of the canton of Remich, which is part of the district of Grevenmacher.
 The commune's administrative centre was Trintange.

-Until 31 August 2023, it was a commune.
-On 1 September 2023, the commune was merged with Bous to form the new commune of Bous-Waldbredimus.
+Until 31 August 2023, Waldbredimus was a separate commune.
+On 1 September 2023, it merged with Bous to form the new commune of Bous-Waldbredimus.

-As of 2023, the town of Waldbredimus, which lies in the centre of the former commune, has a population of 602.
+As of 2025, the town of Waldbredimus, which lies in the centre of the former commune, has a population of 659.

 Former commune

 The former commune consisted of the villages: